Magical Girl Spec-Ops Asuka: Anime

 An anime television series adaptation was announced on July 20, 2018.
 The anime series is directed by Hideyo Yamamoto and animated by Liden Films, with Makoto Fukami and Norimitsu Kaihō writing the scripts, Yoko Suzuki designing the characters and R.O.N composing the music.
 It aired from January 12 to March 30, 2019 on MBS and TBS before airing later on BS-TBS, AT-X, CBC.
 The opening theme is "Kodo" by Nonoc and the ending theme is "Rebel Flag" by Garnidelia.
 Crunchyroll streamed the series, while Funimation produced an English dub.
 In Australia and New Zealand, the series is simulcasting on AnimeLab.

 Reception

 The first volume was reviewed by an overall positive review by Rebecca Silverman of Anime News Network.
 With an overall grade of B−, Silverman stated “The dark magical girl story may not be new, but Magical Girl Special Ops Asuka shows that it's still a genre with potential.
 Alternately relying on and eschewing genre tropes, Asuka's struggle with her violent past and magical girl identity stands to be both exciting and psychologically interesting.”
 She was most critical concerning the relying on tropes without fully committing to the unique characteristics of the storyline and the inconsistency in the artwork.
-This inconsistency was mostly with the characteristics of main heroine which contributes to overtly sexualizing the character.
+This inconsistency was mostly with the characteristics of the main heroine which contributes to overtly sexualizing the character.

 Gadget Tsūshin listed "magical spanking", a phrase from the anime's eighth episode, in their 2019 anime buzzwords list.